 COMSET is comprised of more than 25 faculty and staff from five academic departments with a common interest in the application-specific synthesis, characterization and integration of optical materials and optoelectronic structures.

-Dr. Jeff Anker (Chemistry)
+Jeff Anker (Chemistry)

-Dr. Anker received his B.S from Yale University and earned his Ph.D.
+Anker received his B.S from Yale University and earned his Ph.D.
 (2005) from The University of Michigan with Professor Raoul Kopelman working on magnetically modulated fluorescence-based sensors.
 After graduation, he was an NIH Postdoctoral Fellow at Northwestern University with Professor Richard Van Duyne, where he developed plasmonics-based nanosensors to measure chemical concentrations and measure binding kinetics.
 He joined the Clemson faculty in 2008.
-Dr. Anker is also a member of the Center for Optical Materials Science and Engineering Technologies (COMSET).
+Anker is also a member of the Center for Optical Materials Science and Engineering Technologies (COMSET).

-Dr. Anker’s research uses a combination of optical spectroscopy and nanoparticle devices to study chemical and biophysical processes.
+Anker’s research uses a combination of optical spectroscopy and nanoparticle devices to study chemical and biophysical processes.
 The interdisciplinary research involves development and bioanalytical application of multifunctional plasmonic and fluorescent sensors and effectors.
 Fluorescent and plasmonic nanoparticles are increasingly used in cellular imaging because they fluoresce and scatter light so brightly that individual nanoparticles can be easily observed over extended periods.
 In addition, nanoparticles can act as a platform onto which many components can be loaded.
 By loading new components onto nanoparticle platforms, new properties are created with diverse applications.

-Dr. John Ballato (MSE)
+John Ballato (MSE)

-Dr. Brown is the J. R. Swetenburg, Sr. Professor in Engineering.
+Brown is the J. R. Swetenburg, Sr. Professor in Engineering.
 He joined the School of Materials Science and Engineering at Clemson University in January 2002.
 A textile chemist by training, he earned a B.Sc. in 1987 and received a Ph.D. from the School of Textile Industries in Leeds in 1991.

-Dr. Brown’s research interests are primarily focused on the production and properties of synthetic fibers.
+Brown’s research interests are primarily focused on the production and properties of synthetic fibers.
 Specific areas of interests include the production of hollow fiber membranes for liquid and gas separations and studies of phase inversion phenomena related to the solution spinning of fibers.
 Additionally Brown’s group conduct research into various aspects of melt spinning including bi-component and cross sectional geometries.
 The characterization of capillary channeled fibers (CCP), in collaboration with other faculty across the campus, are being examined in many application areas such as: air/water filtration, chemical and biological molecule separations, tissue engineering, cell sorting, oil recovery, the inherent transport of high and low viscosity fluids, as well as acoustic and thermal insulation.
 Bi-component fibers with specific structure related properties are also a focus area for the group such as those that exhibit Bragg diffraction, are able to act as regulated drug delivery devices and fiber and films that can be optically activated under UV-light.

 Additional interests are in the broader areas of textile chemistry and encompass fiber surface modification as well as dyeing and chemical finishing of fibrous substrates.

-Dr. George Chumanov (Chemistry)
+George Chumanov (Chemistry)

-Dr. George Chumanov is a Professor of Analytical Chemistry at Clemson University.
+George Chumanov is a Professor of Analytical Chemistry at Clemson University.
 He received his B.S. at Moscow Engineering Physics Institute and his Ph.D.
 (1988) from Moscow State University, working with Professor Edward Manykin in the field of optics and spectroscopy of biomolecules.
 He was a Postdoctoral Associate at Iowa State University with Professor T. M. Cotton, conducting research in bioanalytical applications of Raman spectroscopy.
-Most recently, Dr. Chumanov worked at Ames Laboratory USDOE, where he studied photoinduced electron transfer processes at interfaces.
+Most recently, Chumanov worked at Ames Laboratory USDOE, where he studied photoinduced electron transfer processes at interfaces.

-Dr. Chumanov's current research consists of three parts: the preparation and modification of different nanoparticles, including one-, two- and three-dimensional regular structures; the investigation of their properties using different spectrochemical techniques together with optical, electron, atomic force and scanning tunneling microscopy; and the development of new materials and devices for environmental and biomedical diagnostic applications.
+Chumanov's current research consists of three parts: the preparation and modification of different nanoparticles, including one-, two- and three-dimensional regular structures; the investigation of their properties using different spectrochemical techniques together with optical, electron, atomic force and scanning tunneling microscopy; and the development of new materials and devices for environmental and biomedical diagnostic applications.
 His concentration is on metal, metal/semiconductor and metal/dielectric hybrid nanoparticles, which exhibit unique optical properties due to the excitation of so-called plasmon resonances (plasmons).
 Plasmons can be effectively tuned by changing the size, shape, composition and local environment of nanoparticles, making them the ideal building blocks for the next generation of optical materials, electronic and photonic devices.

-Dr. Liang Dong (ECE)
+Liang Dong (ECE)

 Prior to joining Clemson University, Liang Dong served as senior technical manager at IMRA America Incorporated, R&D director at Lightwaves2020 Incorporated and R&D manager at Corvis Incorporated.
 He also worked as senior scientist at Corning Incorporated and managed optical fiber fabrication activities at Southampton University.
-Dr. Dong has over 20 years of experience in research and development in photonics and optical fibers, covering a wide range of topics in materials, designs, simulations, photosensitive processes, nonlinear processes, optical amplifiers, lasers, active/passive optical devices and system integrations for wide range applications such as telecommunications, industrial machining, medical and sensing.
+Dong has over 20 years of experience in research and development in photonics and optical fibers, covering a wide range of topics in materials, designs, simulations, photosensitive processes, nonlinear processes, optical amplifiers, lasers, active/passive optical devices and system integrations for wide range applications such as telecommunications, industrial machining, medical and sensing.
 He is the author of several invited articles and book chapters and has given a large number of invited talks at international conferences.
 He has published over 200 papers and has over 20 granted patents.
 He has also served as referee for a large number of journals in optics and telecommunications, member of conference committees, associate editor for IEEE Photonics Technology Letters and guest editor for Optical Fiber Technology.
 He currently serves as associated editor for IEEE Quantum Electronics, program chair for OSA topical meeting on Specialty Optical Fibers (SOF), and on program committees of Optical Fiber Communications Conference (OFC) and Advanced Solid State Photonics (ASSP).